 Bench warrants are issued from the judge’s seat.
 It is used to bring someone into court to address the issue, whether it is a criminal charge, unpaid traffic tickets, or other court proceedings.
 Judges have the authority to issue a bench warrant so police will arrest someone and bring him or her to court.

 In some cases, law enforcement doesn’t need to wait for a warrant to take action.
 Most of these cases are administrative; for example, the police can search your things if you are arrested and brought to jail.
 Other situations are called exigent circumstances (or exigencies).
 These are situations where getting a warrant might endanger someone because the process will be too slow.
 For example, in the following circumstances, a warrant would not be needed:

 - Hot pursuit: an officer is pursuing a defendant who enters a home

 - Health or safety: an officer can enter a building to protect the health or safety of another person

 - Preventing the destruction of evidence: an officer can enter a building or seize evidence to prevent it from being destroyed

 Contact Us About Your Case Today

 If you’re unsure whether or not your property was rightfully searched and seized, or you’re facing criminal charges after a judge has issued a warrant, don’t hesitate to call us.
 Our experienced Bergen County criminal defense attorneys will work to get your case dismissed or acquitted.
-If we can’t do that, we will fight to minimize any criminal or collateral consequences through all possible legal means.
-The lawyers at our firm work in the best interests of the client, so we are diligent and aggressive in our goal of protecting our clients’ rights and freedoms.
+If we can’t do that, we will fight to minimize criminal or collateral consequences through all possible legal means.
+The lawyers at our firm work in the client's best interests, so we are diligent and aggressive in our goal of protecting our client's rights and freedoms.
 Let us see what we can do for you.